 Additional health permits may be required to sell at other locations such as certified farmer's markets, community/temporary events, or swap meets.
 Please contact us for additional permit requirements.

 Can I sell my cottage food products online?

-If orders come from within Placer County, products must be delivered directly (in person) by the CFO to the customer.
+CFO can accept orders and payments via internet, mail or phone.
+However, products must be delivered directly (in person) by the CFO to the customer.